getfem/getfem/doc/sphinx/source/userdoc/install.rst

   installed on your system (package ``libqhull-dev`` in debian distribution).

-* If you want use mathematical parser capabilities, it requieres the package muParser installed on your system (package ``libmuparser-dev`` in debian distribution).
+* If you want to use MUMPS linear sparse solver instead of SUPERLU, you need to  install the sequential version of MUMPS on your system (or the parallel one if you intend to use the parallel version of |gf|).

 Download sources
 ----------------